 - The variety of herbs from the Mediterranean region will pep up pizza, pasta and casserole dishes.
-A vegan classic from Italy is the Spaghetti all'arrabiata.
+A plant based classic from Italy is the Spaghetti all’arrabiata.

 - The French neighbors enjoy Ratatouille and in the heart of Europe (Germany) you’ll find the mayo-free and light Swabian potato salad.

-- And of course, there now exists a multitude of traditional American dishes in a lighter, vegan version like the Homemade Mac and Cheese or Alfredo sauce, an Italian invention that has been popular with Americans since 1922.
+- And of course, there now exists a multitude of traditional American dishes in a lighter, plant based version like the Homemade Mac and Cheese or Alfredo sauce, an Italian invention that has been popular with Americans since 1922.